Projectile.cs - Scripting Reference

-Projectile Toolkit 3.1 is available now!
+Projectile Toolkit 3.1 is available!

 Introducing Aero Projectile Launcher, a brand new, easy to use template for projectile aerodynamics feature.
 (See Projectile Aerodynamics > Template Usage Guide for details).